MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 > [!IMPORTANT]
 > Before you do the following steps, make sure that you have reviewed [Requirements for Azure Information Protection](../get-started/requirements-azure-rms.md).

-Choose the deployment roadmap that's applicable for your organization and that matches the [subscriptions and number of user licenses for the functionality]( http://go.microsoft.com/fwlink/?LinkId=827589) that you need:
+Choose the deployment roadmap that's applicable for your organization and that matches the [subscriptions](http://go.microsoft.com/fwlink/?LinkId=827589) for the functionality and features that you need:

 - [Use classification, labeling, and protection](#deployment-roadmap-for-classification-labeling-and-protection)